EmberlyEmberly Docs

 Prerequisites

-• OS: Linux, macOS, or Windows (with WSL2 recommended)
+• OS: Linux, macOS, or Windows (WSL2 recommended on Windows)

 • RAM: 8 GB minimum (16 GB recommended)